 Salesforce’s scale in the software space

-As of September 2, 2016, and as the above chart shows, Microsoft (MSFT) continued to be the largest player by market capitalization in the global software space.
-It was followed by Oracle (ORCL).
-IBM (IBM), SAP (SAP), and Salesforce are other prominent players in the software space.
+As of November 9, 2016, Microsoft (MSFT) continued to be the largest player by market capitalization in the global software space.
+It’s followed by Oracle (ORCL), IBM (IBM), SAP (SAP), and Salesforce (CRM).

 Investors who want to gain exposure to Salesforce can consider investing in the SPDR S&P 500 ETF (SPY).
-SPY has exposure of ~29% to application software.
-It invests ~0.23% of its holdings in Salesforce.
-In the final part of our series, we’ll see what recommendations analysts are giving for Salesforce.
+SPY has ~29% of its portfolio in application software and invests ~0.23% of its holdings in Salesforce.